ramesh-singh-20/stack-data-structure/README.md

 isEmpty(): returns true when list is empty.
 Time complexity should be O(1).

+**Utilities**

+Reverse LinkedList using Stack.
+Assumptions are that top() is returning top element without removing and pop() is returning the deleted element.

 **Note**

 In array implementation of stack push has worst case scenario of O(n) when stack is full.